Principle of sufficient reason

+The principle of sufficient reason (PSR) is often formulated as the claim that every contingent fact has a sufficient reason.
+It is sometimes interpreted as the stronger claim, that everything has a cause, for example within a deterministic system of universal causation.
+Necessary truths are generally regarded as not requiring a cause, since causation presupposes contingency, though they may still be said to have a sufficient reason or explanation in virtue of their necessity.
+Confusion may arise when using the words "reason" and "cause" interchangeably.

+A sufficient reason is sometimes described as the coincidence of every single thing that is needed for the occurrence of an effect.
+The principle is relevant to Munchausen's trilemma, as it seems to suppose an infinite regress, rather than a foundational brute fact.
+The principle was articulated and made prominent by Gottfried Wilhelm Leibniz.
+Arthur Schopenhauer wrote On the Fourfold Root of the Principle of Sufficient Reason.

 History

 The modern formulation of the principle is usually ascribed to the early Enlightenment philosopher Gottfried Leibniz, who formulated it, but was not its originator.
-The idea was conceived of and utilized by various philosophers who preceded him, including Anaximander, Parmenides, Archimedes, Plato, Aristotle, Cicero, Avicenna, Thomas Aquinas, and Baruch Spinoza.
+The idea was conceived of and utilized by various philosophers who preceded him, including Anaximander, Parmenides, (Note: Some philosophers have associated the principle of sufficient reason with Ex nihilo nihil fit (Nothing comes from nothing).)
+Archimedes, Plato, Aristotle, Cicero, Avicenna, Thomas Aquinas, and Baruch Spinoza.
 One often pointed to is in Anselm of Canterbury: his phrase quia Deus nihil sine ratione facit (because God does nothing without reason) and the formulation of the ontological argument for the existence of God.
 A clearer connection is with the cosmological argument for the existence of God.
 The principle can be seen in both Aquinas and William of Ockham.

-The post-Kantian philosopher Arthur Schopenhauer elaborated the principle, and used it as the foundation of his system.
-Some philosophers have associated the principle of sufficient reason with Ex nihilo nihil fit (Nothing comes from nothing).
-William Hamilton identified the laws of inference modus ponens with the "Law of Sufficient Reason, or of Reason and Consequent" and modus tollens with its contrapositive expression.
+The post-Kantian philosopher Arthur Schopenhauer elaborated the principle, and used it as the foundation of his system, seeing it as the fourth "law of thought".
+William Hamilton also did so, and identified the rule of inference modus ponens with the "Law of Sufficient Reason, or of Reason and Consequent" and modus tollens with its contrapositive expression.

+The principle was influential in the thinking of Leo Tolstoy, amongst others, in the elevated form that history could not be accepted as random.

+In contemporary analytic philosophy, Peter Van Inwagen has questioned the principle of sufficient reason using the "big conjunctive contingent fact."
+Alexander Pruss defends the principle.